theo-armour/oldenfit/regimen.md

 ## Objectives

 * Not trying to break records or even improve, just want to stay reasonably fit
-* Establish routines that work for me in my home - and could work on the raod
+* Establish routines that work for me in my home - and could work while on the road
-* Within my personal capapabilties for the next, say, five years
+* Within my personal capabilities for the next, say, five years

 ## Getting up / The Morning Dance